USM’s Assistance and Care Team (ACT)

 There is no wrong way to connect with ACT; a hunch or gut-level reactions that something is not right is often the first warning sign!
 Please contact a member of ACT whenever you feel a student may be in distress.

-To refer a concern to ACT, contact any member of the Team:
+To refer a concern to ACT/BIT, contact any member of the Team or click here to fill out a Student of Corcern Report:

 Rodney Mondor, Dean of Students, 207-780-4035, firstname.lastname@example.org